Teaching English in Taiwan

 Foreigners have also been known to enrol in Mandarin training schools that provide them with official standing as students.
 They then teach unofficially.
 It is illegal for foreign students who enter Taiwan as students of Mandarin to teach while attending classes.
 Should the Taiwanese authorities discover that a Canadian is working illegally, the consequences may include a fine, detention, deportation or banishment from Taiwan.

 Canadians who wish to work and study in Taiwan while travelling may contact the Taipei Economic and Cultural Office (TECO) in Ottawa, Toronto or Vancouver for information on the Youth Mobility Program’s Working Holiday Visa.

-In Taiwan, teaching qualifications are governed by the Ministry of Education, while the Council of Labor Affairs is responsible for issuing work permits to foreigners.
+In Taiwan, teaching qualifications are governed by the Ministry of Education, while the Ministry of Labor is responsible for issuing work permits to foreigners.